 Have your referrals plateaued?
 That could be because it can be awkward to ask for referrals, and clients don’t like being asked to give them.
 Word-of-Mouth Influence (WOMI) can help you get referrals without asking for them.
 It involves getting your clients to tell others about your services.
 Oechsli uses a simple, yet powerful metric to measure WOMI with financial professionals: the number of referrals received in the past year.

 These referrals are unsolicited—not as a result of an old-school referral approach, where you ask clients about people they know (75% of investors dislike that approach).1

 More WOMI = More Referrals

-This research shows that some financial professionals are generating far more WOMI than others over the past year:2
+This research shows that some financial professionals are generating far more WOMI than others:2

 Laggards: 0-2 new households by referral